Ergodicity of explicit logarithmic cocycles over IETs: Construction of the good rigidity sets

 \subsection{Construction of good base dynamics}

-Let us start by showing how to construct, for any IET $T$ with a sufficiently small $\delta$-drift and sufficiently balanced lengths, subintervals with nice rigidity properties and whose distance to the discontinuities of $T$ is explicitly controlled.
+Let us start by showing how to construct, for any IET $T$ with a sufficiently small \emph{$\delta$-drift} (see Definition \ref{def:drift}) and sufficiently balanced lengths, subintervals with nice rigidity properties, whose distance to the discontinuities of $T$ is explicitly controlled.